manforowicz/Magnetorquer-Calc/README.md

 You can learn more about my reserach process by running the `study_*.py` files.
 They require the following additional dependencies: matplotlib, numpy.
 Run `pip3 install matplotlib numpy`

-## Learn More

-I may publish a scientific paper about this magnetorquer optimization process in the future.
-For now, you can read the code comments to get a rough idea of its operation.

 ## Real World Applications

 I maded a related [video](https://youtu.be/cGJYCe6mGR0) that briefly introduces